 Cookie Time

 Lois has a very successful business with her automated embroidery machines.
 Dale just acquired her machine this year and brought very nice tote bags for each sister and mother.
-Linda’s very appropriately, had an embroidered anchor and line on navy colored bag, which is perfect for Ariel.
-Dale ended the week spending time Lois to draw on her vast experiences with these machines.
+Linda, very appropriately, had an embroidered anchor and line on navy colored bag, which is perfect for Ariel.
+Dale ended the week spending time with Lois to draw on her vast experiences with these machines.

 Sunday, December 10, 2006